Sdegr/Thesis/README.md

 For both corpora, the test set from 2012 Ted Talks is used.

-An example of a corporus used for this thesis (containing training/dev/test) can be found in my thesis repository. \
+An example of a corpus used for this thesis (containing training/dev/test) can be found in my thesis repository. \
 Thesis/dutch-english